matrix-io/matrix-creator-android-things/README.md

    PRSS:74960     PrAL:2470.7    PrTP:32.562
    MCU :0x10      VER :0x161026
    ```
+if you get sensors on 0, please repeat step 6.

 **NOTE** if you shutdown your raspberryPi, please repeat steps: 2 and 6. (root and reprograming FPGA)